cysouw/diathesis/text/c05_case.md

 ### [ NA | –A ] Nominative drop+accusative {#sec:case-nominativ-drop-accusative}

-A few further apparently dropped nominatives are discussed here for completeness sake.
+A few additinoal apparently dropped nominatives are discussed here for completeness' sake.
 They appear to be highly idiosyncratic.
-Both examples allow for the nominative to be dropped, but an accusative argument is obligatory present and cannot be dropped.
+Both examples allow for the nominative to be dropped, but an accusative argument is obligatorily present and cannot be dropped.
 The first example is the drop of the nominative with the verb *geben* when used in the meaning of 'to produce' [@next].
-Note that there is close connection to another diathesis with a light verb *geben* (see [@sec:zuinfinitive-geben-demotion]).
+Note that there is close connection to another diathesis with a light verb *geben* 'to give' (see [@sec:zuinfinitive-geben-demotion]).
 The second example of a nominative drop with a retained object is with the verb *brauchen* 'to need' [@nnext].

 ::: ex
 a.
 Die Trauben geben dieses Jahr einen guten Wein.